Every wonder how to make sous vide filet mignon? This perfect sous-vide steak recipe is a sponsored post.

 For years, my husband and I prepared steak on the grill.
 The challenge with grilling steak is that it’s not always easy to get a consistent temperature.
 Which means that one of our steaks ends up more cooked than the other.
 As we wanted to break out into nicer cuts of meat, that’s the last thing we wanted!
 Then we discovered preparing food in a Sous-Vide and learned that preparing steak doesn’t need to be intimidating.
 Once you find a sous-vide steak recipe you like, you’ll never prepare them any other way.
 Soon you’ll be thinking of lots of recipes for sous-vide cooking.

-The perfect sous-vide steak recipe
+The perfect sous vide filet mignon steak recipe

 We’ve been tinkering for a few years, ever since we got our sous-vide oven, and we really love this sous-vide steak recipe.
 In the past we’ve made flank steak, which cooks wonderfully in a sous-vide, but sous-vide filet mignon is worth it!